 You might be wondering if Webull is legit.
 You’ve never heard of them (until now).
 Their name is a little strange… but they are legitimate.

 Webull is a brokerage based out of New York City and regulated by FINRA (BrokerCheck).
 This means your funds are protected by SIPC insurance.
 You’ll note their age is quite new, having been established in May 2017, but they’re not nearly that young.

 Webull is the broker-dealer arm of a Chinese company called Hunan Fumi Information Technology Co, which itself was founded in early 2016 with an angel round of funding led by Xiaomi, a mobile electronics company.

 Regardless of its roots, it is regulated by FINRA and does have SIPC insurance so as a broker it’s legit.

-When you sign up using a referral link, you and the existing account holder will both get a share of stock valued between $3 and $1,000.
-The free stock reward is chosen “randomly by algorithm from Webull's Reward Program Inventory of settled shares.”
-You'll get a stock with a minimum market cap of $10 billion and listed on the NYSE or NASDAQ, so it'll be easy for you to sell whenever you want.
+When you open an account using this link, you get up to 6 free stocks.
+The free stock reward is chosen “randomly by algorithm from Webull’s Reward Program Inventory of settled shares.”
+You’ll get a stock with a minimum market cap of $2.5 billion and listed on the NYSE or NASDAQ, so it’ll be easy for you to sell whenever you want.

 The process is very easy:

 - Sign up for a new Webull account using a referral link.

 - After registering, download the Webull app for your phone.